microsoft/coyote/docs/get-started/install.md

 dotnet add <yourproject>.csproj package Microsoft.Coyote.Test
 ```

-### Installing the .NET Core 5.0 coyote tool
+### Installing the .NET 5.0 coyote tool

-You can also install the `dotnet tool` named `coyote` for .NET Core 5.0 using the following command:
+You can also install the `dotnet tool` named `coyote` for .NET 5.0 using the following command:

 ```plain
 dotnet tool install --global Microsoft.Coyote.CLI